DouglasVDM/carousel-generator/README.md

 In this step the goal is to allow the user to preview a slide with some text on it.
 So that means the user should be presented with a GUI that shows a slide preview and a text box.
-When the test is updated the slide preview is updated.
+When the text is updated the slide preview is updated.

 LinkedIn supports multiple sizes, with a common size being the 1080 x 1080 pixel square.
  The max supported is 4320 x 4320 pixels.
- For this challenge we will stick to a 1080 x 1080 square which will make it feasible to offer a full sized preview on most screens.
+ For this challenge, stick to a 1080 x 1080 square which will make it feasible to offer a full sized preview on most screens.

+### Step 2

+In this step the goal is to be able to add a profile image, which will be shown in the top left hand corner and their name that can be shown beneath it.

+To do that, add the ability to upload an image as well as to specify name/handle.

+### Step 3

+In this step the goal is to set the background and foreground colour as well as the font face and size.
+These will affect all the slides.

+### Step 4

+In this step the goal is to be able to add a slide and navigate through the slides, with the preview and edit options for the text on each slide.

+### Step 5

+In this step the goal is to add an image as the background of an individual slide, a high level of transparency is a good idea (or go one step further and make it configurable).

+### Step 6

+In this step the goal is to export the carousel as a PDF.
+The PDF should have one page per slide, reflecting the font, color, content and background image added for each slide.

+### Going Further

+Take this further and add support for PowerPoint and other formats.
+Try to integrate with the LinkedIn API to post it.

 ---
 ---